tlienart/Xranklin.jl/docs/syntax/basics.md

 \tip{
   You might want to define link references that can be used on all your pages.
-  To do so, just place the reference definition on a line in your `config.md` file.
+  To do so, just place the reference definition on a line of your `config.md` file.
   For instance [this reference][juliaweb] is defined in the current config file.
 }